 Finnish, on the other hand, isn’t in the Indo-European language family, but the Uralic.

-Finally, Denmark isn’t part of the Scandinavian Peninsula but has close historical ties to both Norway and Sweden, while Finland was tied more to its bordering country, Russia, in the past.
+Denmark isn’t part of the Scandinavian Peninsula but has consistent historical connections to both Norway and Sweden, while Finland was also tied to its bordering country, Russia, in the past.

 Denmark waged numerous wars with Sweden throughout the centuries, often over Norway.
 The three countries also unified on and off and in all capacities: all three together, just Norway and Denmark or just Norway and Sweden.

-We’ve established why the Scandinavian countries of Norway, Denmark, and Sweden are grouped together and where they are.
+We’ve established a basic overview of why the Scandinavian countries of Norway, Denmark, and Sweden are grouped together and where they are.
 They cover an area of almost 750,000 square kilometers from north of the Arctic Circle to continental Europe.

 Now, read on to deep dive into the Scandinavian countries and capitals, the Scandinavian countries’ religions, Scandinavian cities and their climates, the Scandinavia population (by country and total), the Scandinavian countries’ industries… and much more.